odrinl/API-project-Dutch-Word/README.md

 ### Must have
 1. Create the project structure
 2. Create a field for user request (Dutch word)
-3. Create the schema for searching results:
-- translation to English
+3. Create the schema for translation this word to English

+### Nice to have
+1. translations to Ukrainian, Russian, Arabic, Tigrinya, Turkish
+2. NL-NL explanation (as in Van Dale dictionary)

+### Additional ideas (for future)

-- sound file with pronunciation
+- Sound file with pronunciation
-- NL-NL translation
-- images
+- Related images
 - wiki page for this word (if it exists)
 - word in context

-### Nice to have
-1. translations to Ukrainian, Russian, Arabic, Tigrinya, Turkish
-2. If the word is a verb - show all forms of this verb
+- If the word is a verb - show all forms of this verb
-3. Show the list of synonyms
+- Show the list of synonyms
-4. Add a feature that you can check and uncheck desirable searching recourses
+- Add a feature for checking and unchecking desirable searching recourses